venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 #### LLM limitations / Constraints
 - Context window (also called "token limit") limitation.
 GPT-4 has a token limit of 8,192, with another variant increased to 32,768.
    - What is Tokenization?
 Which tokenization method ChatGPT uses?
 What is difference between Tokens & Word Embeddings?
-- ChatGPT knows the world as of 2021, it does not know latest events.
-Hence we need to augment latest events/information as input context before questioning.
+- ChatGPT has a knowledge cutoff date of 2021, it does not know latest events.
+It may not have access to latest events, access to updated libraries, frameworks.
+GPT-4 has web/search plug-in which enables to access external data.

 ## Prompt Engineering